andrewkeller/seano-formatter-qa-notes/docs/seanoViews.rst

 .. code-block:: yaml

     ---
-    risk: One of low, medium, high; risk level does not factor in deployment tricks to lower risk.
+    risk: One of low, medium, high; does not reflect deployment tricks to lower risk

     tickets:
-    - URL to JIRA/Redmine ticket
+    - URL to JIRA ticket

     min-supported-os:        # Only include this section if you changed the minimum supported OS
-      os1: "version number"  # You must specify all OSs every time you define a new value
+      os1: "version number"  # You must re-specify all supported OSs every time you change a value
       os2: "version number"  # OS versions should be quoted to avoid yaml assuming numeric type

     max-supported-os:        # Only include this section if you changed the maximum supported OS
-      os1: "version number"  # You must specify all OSs every time you define a new value
+      os1: "version number"  # You must re-specify all supported OSs every time you change a value
       os2: "version number"  # OS versions should be quoted to avoid yaml assuming numeric type

-    employee-milestones-list-loc-rst:
+    employee-milestones-list-loc-md:
     - en-US: Short description of a big change
     - en-US: Use sparingly, because these are printed prominently

-    customer-short-loc-hlist-rst:
+    customer-short-loc-hlist-md:
       en-US:
-      - Short sentence explaining this change to CE customers
+      - Short sentence explaining this change to customers
       - "This is an hlist, which means:":
         - you can express a hierarchy here
       - This text usually comes from the ``#workroom-releasenotes`` channel in Slack

-    employee-short-loc-hlist-rst:
+    employee-short-loc-hlist-md:
       en-US:
       - Short sentence explaining this change to CE employees
       - "This is an hlist, which means:":